-All documents of the weighing instrument with the exception of the drawing or photo (no. 11) shall be kept confidential by the approving authority.
+All documents of the weighing instrument with the exception of the drawing or photo (no. 11) shall be kept confidential by the approving authority, except to the extent agreed with the manufacturer.

 8.2.2 Type evaluation

 The submitted documents shall be examined to verify compliance with the requirements of this Recommendation.